 Modern Islam I: History & Politics

-Up to four further modules chosen from the wide variety of second year / level 5 optional modules offered by the Department.
+Up to five further modules chosen from the wide variety of level 5 optional modules offered by the Department.

 You must take four core modules and choose your remaining modules from a range of options.
 You also have the opportunity to write a dissertation, for which you will receive one-to-one supervision with a member of staff.